 - ⅓ cup unsweetened cocoa powder, natural or Dutch processed

 - 4 large eggs

 - 1 generous teaspoon vanilla extract

 - 1 loaf challah bread or any loaf bread sliced into ¾-inch slices, about 8 slices

 - Pure maple syrup, confectioners' sugar, fresh strawberries, or sliced bananas, for garnish

-- In the bowl of a stand mixer, combine the sugar cocoa powder, baking powder and salt.
+- In the bowl of a stand mixer, combine ⅔ cup sugar, ⅓ cup cocoa powder, ¼ teaspoon baking powder and ¼ teaspoon salt.
 Whisk until well blended.
-Pour in about half of the milk and using a paddle attachment, stir the ingredients until mixture is a lump-free paste, about 30 seconds.
-Add the remaining milk, the eggs, vanilla extract and cinnamon (if using).
+Pour in about half of 1 ¼ cup milk (18 Tbs) and using a paddle attachment, stir the ingredients until mixture is a lump-free paste, about 30 seconds.
+Add the remaining milk, 4 eggs, 1 generous teaspoon vanilla extract and a good dash cinnamon (if using).
 Mix on low speed for 3 minutes.

 - Set a griddle or large nonstick skillet over medium heat (350F degrees works well for electrical).
 When the pan is hot, add butter and spread to cover the pan.